mazwat/mazwat.github.io/design-patterns-lm.md

 ### Example - Repo

-The example using the observer pattern to instantiate a subject everytime the distance sensor detects a change and to observe
+The example using the observer pattern to instantiate a **subject** everytime the distance sensor passes a threshold and to observe and collect data through the subje
 ```c++
 #include "ObserverTester.h"
 #include "Observer.h"